fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/purchase-plans/non-systematic-purchase-plans.md

 Since a non-systematic plan comprises of a series of lumpsum purchase orders, investor consent must be collected for each installment of a non-systematic plan before payment is initiated.

 #### 4. Track the plan installments
-FP uses [`MF Purchase`](https://fintechprimitives.com/docs/api/#mf-purchase-object) object to represent the sip installment.
+FP uses [`MF Purchase`](https://fintechprimitives.com/docs/api/#mf-purchase-object) object to represent the installment.
 You can track the state of the [`MF Purchase`](https://fintechprimitives.com/docs/api/#mf-purchase-object) representation of the installment to know the status of your installment.